Dr. Willie Ree Howell, age 80, of Cave Spring, died Wednesday afternoon in a Rome hospital following an extended illness.

 The family received friends at John House’s Cave Spring Chapel Friday evening from 6 until 8 P.M.

-in memory of Dr. Willie Ree Howell, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Dr. Willie Ree Howell, please visit our floral store.